2ndSightLab/ai-tracker/fixed.md

 6/10/2026 9:00 PM

+🟢 Have rules explicility telling the model not to use git in readme and it used git.

 🟢 New session after dinner.
 Orchestrator project once again started adding a boatload of code instead of following instructions in readme.
 Fix and had to re-remove code.

 ⭐️ Removed ~ 94 lines of incorrrectly added code before I stopped it.